 Acknowledgements.
 This work is funded by the NFR/UiO Toppforsk project "VIKINGS" with the grant number 275191.
-Computations, analysis and model data storage were mainly performed on the computer of the Deutsches Klima Rechenzentrum (DKRZ), and partly on Sigma2 the National Infrastructure for High Performance Computing and Data Storage in Norway.
-CT acknowledges support to this research by the Deutsche Forschungsgemeinschaft Research Unit VolImpact (FOR2820,398006378) within the project VolClim (TI 344/2-1).
-Thanks to Ulf Büntgenand Matthew Toohey, Matthew Toohey, and Michael Sigl for discussions on the results, and to Davide Zanchettin for his help with the significance calculations.
-Thanks to MPI for Meteorology Hamburg to make a guest exchange possible, which led to the idea for new model experiments of this paper.
+Computations, analysis and model data storage were mainly performed on the computer of the Deutsches Klima Rechenzentrum (DKRZ), and partly on by the Deutsche Forschungsgemeinschaft Research Unit VolImpact (FOR2820,398006378) within the project VolClim (TI 344/2-1).
+Thanks to Ulf Büntgen and Matthew Toohey for discussions on the results, and to Davide Zanchettin for his help with the significance calculations.